 3 Not quite ready to turn in?
 Depending on when you visit, the local watering holes along the lakeshore offer a relaxed way to enjoy warm evenings.
 One that's good for families is the waterfront Fish Tales, where the little ones can play in the sand while the adults enjoy a nightcap and live music on the outdoor patio.

 2 Next, you're off to sample some Georgia wines, which are enjoying growing popularity in Georgia and beyond.
-From the farmers' market, you'll make your way north toward Helen, stopping along the way in the town of Sautee.
-One winery that's getting lots of recent buzz is Yonah Mountain Vineyards, which took home some impressive rewards at a recent California wine competition.
-The nearby Habersham Winery is another solid bet, with a quaint tasting room, self-guided tours, and complimentary tastings.
+From the farmer's market, you'll make your way north toward Helen, stopping along the way in the town of Sautee.
+One winery that's getting lots of buzz is Yonah Mountain Vineyards.
+The nearby Habersham Vineyards and Winery is another solid bet, with a quaint tasting room, self-guided tours, and complimentary tastings.

 5 After exploring the gorge, make a stop at Tallulah Point, a souvenir shop and overlook point with an enclosed deck so you can see the gorge even if the weather's bad.
 Vintage tin signs and old-school toys like rubber ducks and kaleidoscopes make for unique souvenirs.

 6 Dinner is where you'll bed down for the evening: the Glen-Ella Springs Inn.
 This historic mountain inn serves up some of the best meals around—think pecan-encrusted rainbow trout or jumbo shrimp with andouille sausage over fried Parmesan grit cakes—in a cozy, country dining room.